Editing

 Step through your edit history and recover from failed generations.

-Every Edit message creates a new version of your site.
+Every message that changes your site creates a new version.
 Versions are how you roll back, compare, and recover — nothing you do in the editor is destructive.

 Undo and redo